CLIMADA-project/climada_python/doc/guide/install.rst

       curl -o env_climada.yml https://raw.githubusercontent.com/CLIMADA-project/climada_python/main/requirements/env_climada.yml

-   Alternatively, download the file through your browser and place it in the workspace directory: :download:`env_climada.yml </../requirements/env_climada.yml>`
+   Alternatively, download the file through your browser and place it into the workspace directory: :download:`env_climada.yml </../requirements/env_climada.yml>`

 #.
 Instruct Anaconda to create a new environment called ``climada_env`` from the specification file: